 Organised Labour Dissenters Threaten To Sue Over Union's 'Unlawful' Galamsey Strike

-• The group claims the calls for a nationwide strike is politically motivated and unreasonable
+- The group claimed that the calls for a nationwide strike were 'politically motivated' and 'unreasonable'

-• They have threatened to sue Organised labour should the strike proceed on October 10, 2024
+- These members have threatened to sue Organised Labour should their strike proceed on October 10, 2024

 Some dissenting members of Organised Labour have threatened to sue the union should it proceed with its industrial action on October 10, 2024.

-Organised labour has declared it will go on strike on October 10 to protest the illegal mining menace commonly known as galamsey and the government’s seemingly nonchalant posture in addressing the pressing issue.
+Organised Labour declared it would go on strike on October 10 to protest against the illegal mining menace commonly known as galamsey and the government’s seemingly nonchalant posture in addressing the pressing issue.

 However, groups from within Organised Labour have resisted the union’s calls for a nationwide strike.

-He said the lack of engagement and consultation thus brings to question the legality of the strike declaration.
+He said the lack of engagement and consultation thus brought to question the legality of the strike declaration.

-In an interview on JoyNews on October 8, 2024, Dr Anomah alleged that the declaration of the industrial action and the lack of consultation suggests that the strike is politically motivated.
+In an interview on JoyNews on October 8, 2024, Dr Anomah alleged that the declaration of the industrial action and the lack of consultation suggested the strike was politically motivated.

-He said he and other dissenters are prepared to sue Organised Labour over its strike declaration.
+He said he and other dissenters were prepared to sue Organised Labour over its strike declaration.

 “We have already planned our legal action.
 We will not sit down and let them take us for a ride and mix politics with this galamsey issue,” he said.

-According to him, the recent interest in galamsey, despite the menace being in existence for years, buttresses his point that those pushing for a nationwide strike have a political ulterior motive.
+Dr Anomah added that the recent interest in galamsey, despite the menace's existence for years, buttressed his point that those pushing for a nationwide strike had a political ulterior motive.

 He said that, under the current circumstances, any action taken by the government would be drastic and reckless and cause chaos rather than solve the problem.